 - Walk the streets of Jaffa, near Tel Aviv, for a Palestinian and Israeli perspective on this old & new city

 - Hear multiple narratives from a wide variety of speakers and guests, including religious, secular, Druze, Christian, Jewish-Israeli, Palestinian, and Muslim voices.

 - Tour the separation barrier/security wall that divides Israel and the West Bank.

 - Enjoy delicious cuisine, hike in the beautiful desert, and build community with a diverse group of fellow Cal students.

 - Tentative dates are January 3-January 12.

 - Click here to see last year’s itinerary.

-The trip takes place at the beginning of summer and is heavily subsidized requiring a $250 deposit which includes flights, hotels, travel throughout the trip and 2 meals a day.
+The trip takes place during the winter and is heavily subsidized requiring a $250 deposit which includes flights, hotels, travel throughout the trip and 2 meals a day.
 Space is limited!